Crystalp19/pdsnd_github/README.md

 Project: Explore US Bikeshare Data

 ### Description
-Create a python code to allow a user to explore data related to bike share systems for three major cities in the United States.
+Created a python code to allow a user to explore data related to bike share systems for three major cities in the United States.
 Those cities are: Chicago, New York City, and Washington.
 Created an interactive experience in the terminal to present statistics on the data from the cities.
+This was part of the class Programming for Data Science with Python.

 ### Files used
 The files used were bikeshare.py, chiacgo.csv, new_york_city.csv, washington.csv, and readme.txt for my sources (see Credits).